briancappello/flask-unchained/docs/tutorial/security.rst

 Authentication and Authorization
 --------------------------------

 Flask Unchained currently has one officially supported bundle for securing your app.
 It's a refactored and cleaned up fork of the `Flask Security <https://pythonhosted.org/Flask-Security/>`_ project, and includes support for session and token authentication.
 (All of the core security logic remains unchanged.)
-Adding support for JWT token authentication is on the roadmap, but isn't implemented yet.
+Adding support for JWT authentication is on the roadmap, but isn't implemented yet.

 Install Security Bundle
 ^^^^^^^^^^^^^^^^^^^^^^^